eaglemango/cipher-snake/README.md

-# crypy
+# GoCrypt
-Cryptography Toolkit for analysing, encrypting and decrypting texts
+Cryptography Toolkit for analysing, encrypting and decrypting texts.